xL1fer/AS_2022_2023/README.md

 # AS projects

-## Projects done under the course Software Arquitectures at the University of Aveiro.
+## Projects done under the course Software Arquitectures at the University of Aveiro

-All projects are done using Java programming language and its GUI interface Java Swing.
+All projects are done using Java programming language and its GUI interface Java Swing

 - The first project consists of a concurrency program to manage various entities which interact in various rooms of an hostel